Polyvinyl-Records/polyvinyl-records/artist_page.md

 <p align="center"><img width=50% height=50% src="views/add_new_artist.gif"></p>

-## Editing: Edit View vs Info View
+## Editing: Edit View &amp; Info View

-Once you've added a new Artist, there are two places to edit Artist content &amp; features &mdash; the **Edit View** and the **Info View**.
+Once you've added a new artist, there are two places to edit artist content &amp; features &mdash; the **Edit View** and the **Info View**.

 ![](views/edit_view.png)

 ### Edit View
-Controls elements of both the Artist and Artist Page. <br>
+Controls elements of both the artist and artist Page. <br>
 The **edit view** is located by clicking the pencil icon or the "edit" button.

 ### Info View
-Controls elements of Artist Page Features, such as featured products, social media links, contacts and other data that is only accessible from this screen.<br><br>
+Controls elements of artist Page Features, such as featured products, social media links, contacts and other data that is only accessible from this screen.<br><br>
-The **info view** is displayed after clicking on the Artist name link once you have created an Artist.
-In this example below we created an Artists, Julie Byrne, and then clicked the link which was located under the name column.
+The **info view** is displayed after clicking on the artist name link once you have created an artist.
+In this example below we created an artists, Julie Byrne, and then clicked the link which was located under the name column.

 ![](views/info_view.png)

 ## Roster Status
-Choose between **Active Roster**, **Full Roster**, **Inactive** or **Not On Roster**.
+Any artist, band, label, company, or creator can be an "artist" and attached to a product.
+When creating an artist, choose between the following Roster Status options: **Active Roster**, **Full Roster**, **Inactive** or **Not On Roster**.

-Only Artists that are "Active Roster" will display on the Artists drop down on the Menu bar.
+Only artists that are **Active Roster** will display on the artists drop down on the Menu bar.
 This list of artists is also located at ``/artist``.

-"Full Roster" Artists are displayed at the bottom of "Active Roster" Artists in the Artist section.
+- **Active Roster**: Will create an artist page, will be searchable on website, will display artist on dropdown menu and at ``/artist.``
+- **Full Roster**: Will create an artist page.
+Will display list of these artists below Active artists on ``/artist`` section and will be searchable on website.
+- **Inactive**: Not searchable on website, hidden.
+- **Not on Roster**: Searchable on website.

-**Example:** To sell products for Artists that are not on your label, you would still add them as an Artist in the CMS, but select "Not On Roster" so they are not displayed on the Artist page or drop down.
+**Example:** To sell products for artists that are not on your label, you would still add them as an artist in the CMS, but select **Not On Roster** so they are not displayed on the artist page or drop down.

 ## Artist Bio
-Add information about the Artist here to be displayed on the Artist page.
+Add information about the artist here to be displayed on the artist page.

 ## Email List